Gender Personal presented at Gender Odyssey Conference, held at the Washington State Convention Center, Seattle, August 15-17, 2014.

 Aidan Key, founder and director of Gender Odyssey and a prominent figure in the trans* community, has also been a source of steady support for Jacqui Beck and her Gender Personal project, including inviting her to exhibit and talk about the project at this year’s convention.
 After Jacqui interviewed him for Gender Personal, Aidan remarked, “When I saw what Jacqui created, I was deeply moved.
 She received all that I’d shared, and shaped it into a full garden of paintings and poems.”

-Jacqui will be giving a presentation about the Gender Personal project.
-This is an opportunity to hear audio excerpts from the interviews, accompanied by slides of Jacqui’s artwork and photographs by Richard Nichol and Marc Hoffman.
-The presentation will include an open discussion.
-General public welcome.
+Jacqui also gave a presentation about the Gender Personal project.
+The audience heard audio excerpts from the interviews, accompanied by slides of Jacqui’s artwork and photographs by Richard Nichol and Marc Hoffman.
+The presentation included an open discussion.